1) Why do we have representative government in most democracies?

 42) What choices are given to a voter during elections?

-43) What forms does political competition take during elections?
+43) What forms does the political competition take during elections?

 44) How does electoral competition help the political parties and leaders to win the elections?

 (i) Regular electoral competitions provide incentives to political parties and leaders.

 (ii) They know that if they raise issues that people want to be raised, their popularity and chances of victory will increase in the next elections.